puzrin/reflow_micro.discarded/doc/heater_assembly.md

 <img src="images/heater_inside.jpg" width="60%" alt="Heater inside">

-You need a peace of aluminum foil with 1cm reserve at every edge.
-It should be fat, 0.05mm (50um).
+You need fat aluminum foil, 0.05mm (50um).
 Such foil is used for sauna thermal insulation, and available in appropriate stores.
 If you can's find it - try foil from food baking forms (straighten it with something round if needed).

 Apply thermal conductive paste to plate, put heater to it's place and stick it temporary with sticky tape.
 Note, paste should be ok at high temperature.
 For